utgMarketing/cordova-plugin-jdbc-async/README.md

 };
 ```

 Make a `libs` folder in your project and add the driver JAR appropriate for your database.
-Add the plugin to your project with `cordova plugin add https://github.com/arsmentis/cordova-plugin-jdbc.git`.
+Add the plugin to your project with `cordova plugin add cordova-plugin-jdbc`.
 Finally, build your project with the command `cordova build`.
 Verify your driver JAR was copied to `platforms/android/libs`.

 ## Using the Plugin